algoam-Banyoles/algoam/README.md

 KO OtherChannel sense emissió
 ```

-Set the `API_KEY` environment variable if you want
+An API key is bundled in the project.
+You can override it by setting the
-to use the YouTube Data API:
+`API_KEY` environment variable if desired:

 ```bash
 API_KEY=YOUR_KEY npm run check-live